The Customer Journeys feature analyzes your customer's most common paths, and displays the aggregated customer journeys in a Sankey diagram.

 Number of Steps

 The number of steps governs the depth of your visualization.
-By default, Journeys go 5 steps deep.
-You may select a Journey depth of up to 15 steps.
+By default, Journeys displays 5 steps.
+You may add up to 15 total Journeys steps.

 Please note that query time may increase as you add more and more steps.